Texas-Robotics-Academy/markdown/in_person/programming_decisions.md

 ### The AND Operator

 The **and operator** combines two logical expressions and checks if both are true.
-If so, it evalutes to true; otherwise, it evaluates to false.
+If both conditions are true, it evalutes to true; otherwise, it evaluates to false.

 ```
 int x = 1;